-- Select the Orders and Voucher you wish to bill for.
+- Select the orders & vouchers you wish to bill for.

-The use of Billing worksheets is ideal for agencies that handle many projects at one time and require input from account managers in the billing process.
+The use of billing worksheets is ideal for agencies that handle many projects simultaneously and require input from account managers in the billing process.

 This integrated billing process allows you to complete the review process faster, with fewer mistakes and missed billing opportunities.

 Overview of the steps taken when using billing worksheets: